A well-functioning car should run with little noise. Rattling noises indicate that there could be something lose or worn out under the hood.

 A lot of people don’t realize that fuel injectors can make a high ticking noise.
 This is completely normal and nothing you should be worried about.

 The fuel injectors supply fuel to the combustion chambers through a series of valves that open and close.
 When the fuel injectors begin firing you will hear a ticking sound.

 Rod knocking is not a very common problem, luckily, because it is costly.
 But it can happen, though.
 If you have rod knock, you will experience a pretty heavy knocking.

 The pistons move the rods which in turn rotates the crankshaft.
 However, the bearings attached to the rods wear out and this causes the rods to knock around hence the ticking sound.

 When you have rod problems you may also experience some slowdown in rpm.
 This means you will find it hard to accelerate.
-Rod knocking problems are expensive to fix because you will be forced to replace your entire motor or at least open the whole engine up to replace them.
+Rod knocking problems are very expensive to fix because you will be forced to open up the whole engine to replace the bearings.

 This is more related to older cars though.
 Most Newer cars have hydraulic lifters that make it impossible to adjust the valves.
 But check your manual, and if you have solid lifters, there is a chance that you have to adjust the valves.

 Above the combustion chamber is the camshaft.
 It has a pushrod that controls the rocker arm.
 The rocker arm has the opening and closing valves.